 This photograph of Belgian Soldiers is in the same immediate area as the picture above.

-Here the men are standing at attention at the entrance to the War Memorial in Market Street whilst below is a Belgian Soldier at Camp
+Here the men are standing at attention at the entrance to the War Memorial in Market Street whilst the picture to the right shows a Belgian Soldier at Camp.